VisualText/llm/analyzers/OllamaPrompt/README.md

 ## Installing Ollama

-Currently, the python script in this analzyzer is only working for Linux systems.
-It was developed using WSL on a windows machine.
+The current python scripts were developed in a Windows WSL Linux system.

 Install the python package using pip: